EmmanuelDemey/eslint-plugin-angular/docs/component-limit.md

         // ...
     }); // error: There may be at most 3 AngularJS components per file, but found 4

+## Version

+This rule was introduced in eslint-plugin-angular 0.11.0

 ## Links

 * [Rule source](../rules/component-limit.js)